borisdev/research/tune-gpt/fine_tuning_data_scientist.md

-# Fine-tuning a GPT-3 model for text classification: an example and its consequences for projects
+# The emergence of the fine-tuning data scientist: a new role for enterprise AI

-Two issue here:
+Two new situations

 - AI as a service - fine-tuning GPT-3 models
-- Programmatic or weak labeling
+- Tools for programmatic or weak labeling

 ## TLDR